What dates are the tube, train and Overground strikes?

 Why are train workers striking?

-The RMT has been fighting for a pay rise and better working conditions for the best part of this year.
+The RMT has been fighting for a pay rise and better working conditions for the better part of this year.

 In a recent statement, the union said: ‘Despite every effort made by our negotiators, it is clear that the government is directly interfering with our attempts to reach a settlement.
 The union suspended previous strike action in good faith to allow for intensive negotiations to resolve the dispute.